Conjuring Semantic Similarity: Introduction

 To summarize the contributions of this work, we propose an approach for evaluating semantic similarity between text expressions that is grounded in the space of visual images.
 Our method has a unique advantage over traditional language-based methods that, in addition to providing a numerical score, it also provides a visual expression, or `explanation', for comparison, enabling better interpretability of the learnt representations (\Cref{fig:conjuring-semantic-similarity}).
 Additionally, our method is the first to enable quantifying the alignment of semantic representations learnt by diffusion models compared to that of humans, which can open up new avenues for the evaluation text-conditioned diffusion models.
-Finally, we note that our approach can be used to derive many possible variants based on the metric used to compare images, which we leave for future exploration.